ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → establishing which external infrastructure the compromised host communicated with during the attack
 </summary>

-*Goal:* Establish the attacker-controlled domain and infrastructure by analyzing authentication and SMB-related security telemetry to distinguish malicious external interaction from legitimate domain activity.
+*Goal:* Establish the attacker-controlled domain and infrastructure by analyzing authentication and SMB-related security telemetry to distinguish malicious external interaction from legitimate domain activity.<br>

 <a id="1-initial-triage-attacker-infrastructure-discovery"></a>